 For all staff IT issues, please call 834 40888 or submit a ticket using the Staff Services Portal.

 - I can't login to my student account.
-What do I do?
+What should I do?

 You can reset your password at accounts.unimelb.edu.au.
 We recommend resetting your student password every 6 months.